Shaswat333/project2-store/README.md

 - **logout** - As a user I want to be able to log out from the web page so that I can make sure no one will access my account
 - **favorite list** - As a user I want to see the list of my favorite and delete them.
 - **edit user** - As a user I want to be able to edit my profile.
-- **result** - As a user I want to see the list of car filter by my preferences.
+- **result** - As a user I want to see the list of stores filter by my preferences.
 - **store listing** - As a user I want to see more details of the store, be able to call them and visit their website and save it as favorites.